 Proper watering is very important to maintaining a quality lawn.
-Spring irrigation will decrease the drought tolerance of tall fescue...let mother nature do her job.
-Wait until your lawn shows signs of needing water (wilting, footpring or rolling leaves).
+Spring irrigation will decrease the drought tolerance of tall fescue…let Mother Nature do her job.
+Wait until your lawn shows signs of needing water (wilting, footprint or rolling leaves).
 Then apply enough water to wet the soil to a depth of 4 to 8 inches.
 This should be enough to last 7 to 10 days.

 2 to 3 pounds of nitrogen per 1000 square feet per year is adequate.

 The most important time to fertilize is in the fall.
-Apply 1 to 1 1/2 lbs nitrogen in September and again in October/November.
-A light application of 1/2 pound nitrogen can be applied in early spring, however excess nitrogen fertilizer should be avoided late spring through August.
+Apply 1 to 1 1/2 lbs of nitrogen in September and again in October/November.
+A light application of 1/2 pound of nitrogen can be applied in early spring.
+However excess nitrogen fertilizer should be avoided from late spring through August.

 A dense, healthy turf is always the best defense against weed invasion and other pest problems.

 Brown Patch is the most common disease problem and is related to excessive nitrogen fertilizer and too much water.
-Avoiding late spring and summer nitrogen fertilization will help prevent brown patch.
+Avoiding late spring and summer nitrogen fertilization will help prevent brown patches.

 White grubs have been the major insect pest and can be very damaging to tall fescue lawns.
 Cutworm and sod webworms can also be damaging but are not as common as grubs.

-It is very difficult to maintain a nice tall fescue lawn without using a herbicide to control crabgrass.
-Spring applications of a preemergent herbicide is recommended to keep grassy and broadleaf weeds from invading.
+It isn’t easy to maintain a nice tall fescue lawn without using a herbicide to control crabgrass.
+Spring applications of a preemergent herbicide are recommended to keep grassy and broadleaf weeds from invading.

-Tall fescue has a tendency to thin and become clumpy after a hot and dry summer.
+Tall fescue tends to thin and become clumpy after a hot and dry summer.
 It is recommended that you core aerate and overseed every fall to maintain a thick, healthy lawn.